 Spring 2021 Housing

-Decisions about Spring 2021 instruction and housing operations have not been made at this time.
-DHRE will follow guidance set by the California State University and CSUSB regarding spring term housing.
+Decisions about Spring 2021 instruction were announced by CSU Chancellor Timothy P. White on September 10, 2020.
+DHRE will continue to follow guidance set by the California State University and CSUSB regarding spring term housing.
 We will make a concerted effort to provide timely updates as we know more about spring and encourage students to check this web page and their Coyote email account for the latest information.

 Residential Education and Staffing